 - Remind students that in addition to its connecting function, the relative pronoun in a dependent adjective clause can function as the subject of the clause.
 Have students look at the chart.
 Point out that who and that (informal) are used as relative pronouns in adjective clauses that describe people.
-Point out that which and that are used as relative pronouns in adjective clauses that describe things. - Have students read the examples for extra information adjective clauses at the top of page 134.
+Point out that which and that are used as relative pronouns in adjective pronouns in adjective clauses that describe that describe that describe that describe things. - Have students read the examples for extra information adjective clauses at the top of page 134.
 Emphasize the following: When adjective clauses have commas, use who for people and which for things.
 Do not use that. - Have students read the examples for necessary information adjective clauses.
 Point out the options for relative pronouns.
 Have students review the information about subject relative pronouns on pages 133-134 for homework.